Damianjacob/CI-MS2-fun-Quiz/README.md

 </details>

 Quiz area:
 The quiz area is where the user sees the question and can select their answer.
 After confirming the answer, the correct answer will be highlighted in green and if the user selected an incorrect answer, that one will be highlighted in red.
+This section satisfies user story 5.
 <details>
 <summary>Screenshot of quiz area</summary>
 <img src='docs/features/quiz-area.png' alt='quiz area screenshot'>